genomescan-bioinformatics/pacbam/README.md

 Libraries can be found in `./lib` directory.
 Windows libraries have been generated using MinGW.
 If libraries are not working we suggest to download/recompile them again.

-## Multi-platform binaries and Docker/Singularity containers

-Binaries for Linux, MacOSX and Windows platforms can be found in folder `binaries`.
-Docker container can be found at ...
-Singularity container can be found at ...

 ## Usage
 PaCBAM expects as input a sorted and indexed BAM file, a BED file with the coordinates of the genomic regions of interest (namely the target, e.g. captured regions of a WES experiment), a VCF file specifying a list of SNPs within the target and a reference genome FASTA file.